jmilkiewicz/coverLetterGenerator/README.md

 ```

 ### put your cv
-create `cv.mustache` in templates folder where you put your CV in txt format.
+create `cv.mustache` in main folder where you put your CV in txt format.

 ### Create assistant